Week-by-week guide to pregnancy

 Welcome to week 10.
-Pregnancy is divided into three chunks of time, called "trimesters".
-You're nearing the end of your first trimester.
-By the second trimester you will probably have lots more energy and all those signs of early pregnancy will gradually fade away.
+Pregnancy is divided into 3 chunks, called "trimesters".
+You are nearly at the end of your 1st trimester.
+By the 2nd trimester you will probably have lots more energy and all those signs of early pregnancy will gradually fade away.

-Around now, many women will have their first booking appointment with a midwife.
-You'll be asked lots of questions about your health and medical history – and can ask lots of questions in return, too.
+Around now, you may have a booking appointment with a midwife.
+You'll be asked lots of questions about your health and medical history.
+You can ask lots of questions too.

 You may be struggling to do up your jeans.
-Your uterus is around the size of a large orange, while your baby is more like the size of an apricot.
+Your uterus (womb) is around the size of a large orange, while your baby is more like the size of an apricot.

-You may be feeling a bit bloated, and burping or passing wind – you can blame your hormones for that! (see 'Beating bloating').
-The female hormone progesterone is just doing its job, and relaxing the muscles in your womb so that it can expand along with your growing baby.
-However, in the process, the muscles in your digestive tract also become looser and this can lead to all kinds of symptoms including heartburn.
-This is particularly likely to strike if you're expecting twins.
+You may be feeling bloated and you might find yourself burping or passing wind – this is due to your hormones.
+The female hormone progesterone is just doing its job – relaxing the muscles in your womb so that it can expand along with your growing baby.
+However, in the process, the muscles in your digestive tract also become looser and this can lead to symptoms such as heartburn.